 Important information for IRS partners and government agencies and offices in New York City

-The NYC Department of Finance and the IRS are trying to reach New York City residents who appear to be eligible for, but did not claim the Earned Income Tax Credit on their 2012 federal tax returns.
+The NYC Department of Finance, the New York State Department of Tax and Finance and the IRS are trying to reach New York City residents who appear to be eligible for, but did not claim the Earned Income Tax Credit on their 2014 federal tax returns.
 IRS already sent these individuals a letter, but they did not reply.
 Letter for those with dependents.
 Letter for those without dependents.

-NYC will be sending second notices to 5,067 residents in February of 2016 and we welcome your help in alerting clients to this mailing.
+NYC sent second notices to 4,676 residents in February of 2018 and we welcome your help in alerting clients to this mailing.

 How Can You Help?